RajLabMSSM/Fine_Mapping/README.md

 # Fine_Mapping

 Identification of causal variants within genes that have been previously associated with Parkinson's Disease.\
-All data and results can viewed and downloaded via the [interactive Rmarkdown output file]().\
+All data and results can viewed and downloaded via the [interactive Rmarkdown output file](https://rajlabmssm.github.io/Fine_Mapping/Fine_Mapping.html){:target="_blank"}.

 ## Methods